Christopher Irvine (physician): Career

 Although he did not hold office in the Incorporation he was active in its affairs.
 While the 1505 Seal of Cause (or Charter) had set out educational standards for the surgeon's apprentices at the beginning of the 16th century, these appear to have slipped by the start of the 17th.
 Irvine in 1661 was instrumental in reinforcing educational discipline, so that apprentices who failed to satisfy the examining committee were not allowed to proceed.

 Irvine was concerned that the establishment of the Royal College of Physicians of Edinburgh in 1681 would adversely affect his practice.
 He petitioned the Privy Council, setting out his education, degrees and army service asking that his practice in medicine should not be demeaned by "the new College, composed of men altogether his junior in the studies of philosophy and the practice of physick".
 This was granted by the Privy Council and confirmed by an Act of the Scottish Parliament in 1685.
 He was therefore able to continue in practice as a surgeon and physician.
-On the accession of James VII and II in 1685 his royal appointment was confirmed, although Clippendale describes this as "historiographer" rather than royal physician.
+On the accession of James VII and II in 1685 his royal appointment was confirmed, although Clippendale describes this as a "historiographer" rather than a royal physician.
 He continued in this post until the accession of King William in 1688.